 • All submissions must be in English or have English subtitles.

-• Completion Date - Films should have a copyright date of 2024 or 2025.
-Films completed prior to 2024 can be accepted at the discretion of the PAFF programmers, but will not be eligible for a PAFF Award.
+• Completion Date - Films should have a copyright date of 2025 or 2026.
+Films completed prior to 2025 can be accepted at the discretion of the PAFF programmers, but will not be eligible for a PAFF Award.

-• Film may not have streamed or screened in the Los Angeles area in 2026, prior to the beginning of PAFF.
+• Film may not have streamed or screened in the Los Angeles area in 2027, prior to the beginning of PAFF.

 • PAFF will accept the submissions of works in progress.
 However, your submission must be sufficiently complete to allow our programmers to follow the storyline and be able to make a decision.
 We will only accept one work-in-progress version of your film, so please make sure to make it your best shot.
 (If you expect your final version to be 90 minutes, a 45-minute rough cut is probably not acceptable.)
-You can include a note in a cover letter about what is lacking (i.e. temporary score, color correction, missing VFX.)
+You should include a note in a cover letter about what is lacking (i.e. temporary score, color correction, missing VFX.)

 SUBMISSION CATEGORIES